rdf-pipeline/team-docs/README.md

 ## Glossary
-- RDF: Resource Description Framework - an abstract specifications for conceptual modeling of information
+- RDF: Resource Description Framework - a data flow framework for distributed processing and storage
-- JSON-LD: JSON with Linked Data - a concrete specification that implements RDF using JSON with context
+- JSON-LD: JSON with Linked Data - a JSON-based serialization of RDF data
-- VNI: Virtual Node Instance
+- VNI: Virtual Node Instance.
+A single NoFlo node can represent multiple VNIs having the same functionality but processing different data.
 -